What do ‘inside’ and ‘outside’ IR35 mean in reality?

 What can you do to remain outside IR35?

-- Negotiate any necessary changes with your client and recruiter (if possible).
+3. Negotiate changes with your client or recruiter where necessary.

-- Adhere to compliant working practices throughout the contract.
-Don’t act like a permanent employee, and collect evidence of your contractor status.
+5. Maintain compliant working practices throughout the engagement and keep evidence demonstrating your contractor status.

-- Consider taking out IR35 investigation insurance.
-This is particularly important if your company remains responsible for IR35 – i.e. you work for a small company in the private sector.
+6. Consider taking out IR35 investigation insurance, particularly if your company remains responsible for IR35 status under Chapter 8.

 Protect yourself against an HMRC IR35 investigation